isralennon/MSAAI521/deliverables/Paper.md

 where $n$ is the number of points at pixel $(u,v)$ and $n_{\max}$ is the maximum point count across all pixels.
 Figure 4 shows an example BEV image with all three channels.

-Because the nuScenes dataset stores point clouds in the sensor coordinate space but annotations in global coordinates, we had to transpose the annotations using a two step process: from global coordinate space to ego vehicle coordinate space, then from ego vehicle coordinate space to sensor coordinate space.
+Because the nuScenes dataset stores point clouds in the sensor coordinate space but annotations in global coordinates, we had to transpose the annotations using a two-step process: from global coordinate space to ego vehicle coordinate space, then from ego vehicle coordinate space to sensor coordinate space.

 The transformation formula applied was: